theopn/dotfiles/README.md

 > Shameless plugs

 - [Theovim](https://github.com/theopn/theovim) "is a somewhat minimal, somewhat opinionated, totally stable, and totally functional IDE layer for Neovim."
 Neovim is my IDE as well as primary text editor, and Theovim is a great configuration to make my Neovim experience richer
-- [Hunted Tiles](https://github.com/theopn/hunted-tiles/) "is a custom Linux window manager environment built with Awesome WM framework and other tools surrounding the X11 window server."
-It tries to be a desktop-environment-wannabe that fully utilizes the Awesome framework with minimal external packages.
+- [Hunted Tiles](https://github.com/theopn/hunted-tiles/) is a collection of my Wayland compositor configurations (Sway and Hyperland) along with scripts to provide a better Wayland experience

 ### Cross-platform